 The primary elements of our executive compensation program are base salary, annual cash incentives and long-term equity incentive awards.
 The compensation committee uses sound judgment to allocate long-term and short-term compensation for our named executive officers, in alignment with our pay-for-performance philosophy and the long-term interests of stockholders.
 After reviewing information provided by our compensation consultant and other relevant data, the compensation committee exercises its judgment to determine what it believes to be the appropriate level and mix of the various compensation components.
-We generally strive to provide our named executive officers with a balance of short-term and long-term incentives to encourage consistently strong performance.
+We generally strive to provide our named executive officers with both short-term and long-term incentives to encourage consistently strong performance.
 Ultimately, the objective in allocating between long-term and currently paid compensation is to ensure adequate base compensation to attract and retain talent, while providing incentives to maximize long-term value for our company and our stockholders.
 Therefore, we provide cash compensation in the form of base salary to meet competitive salary norms and reward performance on an annual basis and in the form of incentive compensation to incentivize and reward performance based on specific annual performance goals.
-To further focus our executives on longer-term performance, we rely upon equity-based awards that vest over a meaningful period of time, thereby reinforcing stockholder value creation.
+To further focus our executives on longer-term performance, we rely upon time-based equity awards that vest over a meaningful period of time as well as performance-based equity awards that vest upon the achievement of a certain market condition, thereby reinforcing stockholder value creation.